ganbarodigital/php-mv-defensive/docs/V1/Assurances/ComposableAssurance.md

 // ComposableAssurance lives in this namespace namespace GanbaroDigital\Defensive\V1\Assurances;

-// ComposableAssurance is a Assurance use GanbaroDigital\Defensive\V1\Interfaces\Assurance;
+// ComposableAssurance is an Assurance use GanbaroDigital\Defensive\V1\Interfaces\Assurance;
+// ComposableAssurance is a ListAssurance use GanbaroDigital\Defensive\V1\Interfaces\ListAssurance;

 // our parameter and return types use GanbaroDigital\DIContainers\V1\Interfaces\FactoryList;

-class ComposableAssurance implements Assurance
+class ComposableAssurance
+  implements Assurance, ListAssurance
 {
     /**
      * build a composable assurance